dev-reedus/ui-chatbot-interview/README.md

 - Table data messages
 - Chart data messages

+You can start chat by typing and press enter/send in the center input field, or using the bottom-right corner button.

 ## 🎯 Features

 - Real-time chat interface
 - Multiple response types (text, table, chart)
 - Error handling
 - Responsive design with Tailwind CSS
+- Two ways of chat implementation (full screen or lateral dialog)

 ## 💬 How to Use